etrotta/kanji_lookup/readme.md

 #### Vector Database
 Using a vector database at all: About half of why I decided to work on this at all was to get some experience with pytorch, transformers and vector databases
-Specifically `milvus`: Free, open source, easy to setup locally, one of the first three that I looked into (the other two being cloud first, if not cloud-only).
+Specifically `qdrant`: Free, open source, easy to setup locally, the API looks nicer than other options, free cloud tier.

+#### Index Metric Type
+I'm using `cosine similarity` just because it is the one I had heard about in the context of vector search before.
+Literally just that.

+I might test the other types and compare the results, but did not research it at all.

 ## Acknowledgements
 kanji.txt generated from https://www.kanjidatabase.com/